laravel/nova-docs/1.0/resources/fields.md

 ## Computed Fields

 In addition to displaying fields that are associated with columns in your database, Nova allows you to create "computed fields".
-Computed fields may be used to display computed values that are not associated with a database column.
+Computed fields may be used to display computed values that are not associated with a database column, as such these fields are not sortable.
 These fields may be created by passing a callable (instead of a column name) as the second argument to the field's `make` method:

 ```php
 Text::make('Name', function () {